 A majority of email messages on the Internet are spam.
 Therefore most email servers that receive email inspect those emails more or less aggressively in order to determine if they are spam.
 If they decide it’s spam, the email won’t be delivered to the recipient.

 You may need to take some measures to ensure that your users receive the emails sent out by b2evolution.

 0. Make sure your SMTP server is not blacklisted

 This means your SMTP must NOT be configured as an open relay.
 Once you’re positive about that, check a blacklist monitor like http://mxtoolbox.com/blacklists.aspx .
 If you’re blacklisted, resolve your status with all blacklists before thinking of sending email newsletters.

 At least you will be notified when the emails don’t arrive.

-You can also configure b2evolution to auto-analyze email received on the return path mailbox ( Return-Path Configuration ).
+You can also configure b2evolution to auto-analyze email received on the return path mailbox ( Settings to Decode Returned Emails ).

 2. Configure the SPF record of your domain.

 Your web host or domain provider can help you with that.

 Use this tool to verify your SPF record: http://mxtoolbox.com/spf.aspx